-Trans Canada Motorcycle Expedition
+Trans Canada Motorcycle Tour

-Canada Motorcycle tour
+Canada Motorcycle Tour

-In the east, let’s take to the road less travelled, the Trans Labrador Highway – cue sensations of the intrepid!
-Its described as “one of the loneliest roads to ride in North America”.
-In Newfoundland (aka “The Rock”), you’ll discover remote harbours and towering cliffs, together with salty shanties of shipwreck and looting Vikings!
-And keep your eyes peeled for icebergs on Iceberg Alley!
+In Newfoundland (known as “The Rock”), you’ll discover remote harbours and towering cliffs, together with salty shanties of shipwreck and looting Vikings!
+And keep your eyes peeled for icebergs on Iceberg Alley.
 This is where European civilization made landfall in the New World and this eastern seaboard remains as untamed, windswept, and secluded as then.

 At a glance